canonical/action-publish/README.md

       exported.txt
 ```

-This will produce a file `exported.txt` containing the login data,
+This will produce a file `exported.txt` containing the login data.
-which should be a multi-line file starting with `[login.ubuntu.com]`.
 The credentials can be restricted further with the `--channels` and
 `--expires` arguments if desired.